 As we headed down the back halls, we learned that the Deva System was housed here.
 The scientist mentioned throwing some other intruder in the Deva System halls, presumably Reiji, given the way he had been acting about SEBEC.
 We finally caught up with Kandori in the Deva System Chamber, where he was speaking to a scientist named Dr. Nicholai, who had been frequently mentioned by other scientists in the building.
 Nicholai was trying to dissuade Kandori from doing whatever he was trying to do, and they mentioned that “that young man” had been thrown into “the interdimentional rift,” once again presumably Reiji.

-The party challenged Kandori (whoever scripted the cutscene put Maki threatening some machinery instead), so he and Nicholai slipped into the Deva System to escape.
+The party challenged Kandori (whoever scripted the cutscene put Maki threatening some obstructing machinery instead), so he and Nicholai slipped into the Deva System to escape.
 Maki made a comment that she recognized the machine somehow, but that was neither here nor there, as the machine activated and Kandori started screaming.
 It seemed Nicholai had pulled one over on his boss, and had set the machine to atomize the both of them.
-We got the option to turn it off, which we did to fulfill a morality sidequest and get the proper ending, but it didn’t work, but neither did Nicholai’s plan.
-Kandori seemed to be ascending into some new form for a moment, when a voice called out to keep him from dying, and a little girl in black appeared, calling one of the men “daddy” appeared and teleported us all away, Kandori saying the girl would “take [him] to [her] world.”
+We got the option to turn it off, which we did to fulfill a morality sidequest and get the proper ending, but it didn’t work… and neither did Nicholai’s plan!
+Kandori seemed to be ascending into some new form for a moment, when a voice called out to keep him from dying, and a little girl in black appeared, called one of the men “daddy,” and then teleported us all away, Kandori saying the girl would “take [him] to [her] world.”